build-trust/ockam/documentation/guides/rust/getting-started/README.md

 1. Create an `examples` directory.
 1. Create `client.rs` and `server.rs` source files in the `examples` directory.
 1. The programs can be executed using cargo: `cargo run --example server` and `cargo run --example client`.

+Now we are ready to <a href="documentation/guides/rust/01-workers">Start building the Echo Service</a>